Ten Rings (organization)

-Wenwu says that he was also called "Master Khan", a pseudonym used in the main continuity.
-This is a possible allusion to the idea that Wenwu is Genghis Khan himself.
-In Iron Man (2008), Raza also mentions the empire of Genghis Khan.

 Fictional organization history

 Origin

 Thousands of years ago, Xu Wenwu finds the Ten Rings, mystical weapons that grant their user immortality and great power.
 Wenwu amasses an army of warriors, named after his Ten Rings, and conquers many kingdoms and topples governments throughout history.
 In 1996, Wenwu attempts to invade the mystical realm of Ta Lo, but is stopped and defeated by village's guardian, Ying Li.
 Wenwu and Li fall in love; forbidden from settling in Ta Lo due to his warlord past, Wenwu takes Li with him to his home in China, where they marry and have two children, Shang-Chi and Xialing.
 Content with his new life, Wenwu gives up his weapons and deactivates the Ten Rings organization to be with his family.
 When Li is murdered by the triad Iron Gang, old rivals of the Ten Rings, Wenwu takes up his rings and reactivates the Ten Rings organization, having Shang-Chi trained in martial arts as an assassin by Death Dealer; Xialing is forbidden from training due to her reminding Wenwu too much of Li.
 When Shang-Chi is 14, Wenwu dispatches him to kill the Iron Gang's leader and avenge Li.
 Despite his success, Shang-Chi is traumatized by the ordeal and abandons the Ten Rings, with Xialing following afterwards six years later.